-While these factors are not clear, there are certain elements or habits that have been known to increase the chances of the individuals developing acne keloidalis nuchae.
+This skin condition is caused because the affected hair follicles which are chronically inflamed and get infected eventually.
+It is also important to note that Acne keloidalis nuchae is not a contagious skin condition.
+While causes of this conditions are not clear, there are certain elements or habits that have been known to increase the chances of the individuals developing acne keloidalis nuchae.
 These include –

-2. Shaving too closely causes chronic trauma on the skin
+- Shaving too closely causes chronic trauma on the skin

-6. Metabolic conditions
+- Metabolic conditions

-• Presence of papules and pustules
+- Presence of papules and pustules

 - Skin lesions which look similar to keloid scars

 - Intense itching or scratching at the affected site

 - Painful cysts

 - Red bumps that are often filled with pus

 - Head and neck regions are mostly affected but the skin lesions may also develop on other areas of the body

-Scarring from this skin condition can lead to hair loss eventually.
+- Scarring from this skin condition can lead to hair loss eventually.

 How Is Acne Keloidalis Nuchae Diagnosed?